lgonzalezrouco/pti/p1_cgi/README.md

 ###1.5 Form+CGI template

 test in browser: http://localhost:80/p1/formulari.html and submit.
 The script that is processing the request is /usr/lib/cgi-bin/template_cgi.py.
-Starting for it you can complete the lab assignment.
+Starting from it you can complete the lab assignment.

 ###1.6 Troubleshooting